Midhurst Greenway - Information & Updates

 Accessibility Statement

-If you require any of the information for this project in an alternative format, please contact us on (telephone number) or via email at activetravel@westsussex.gov.uk and we will do our best to assist you.
-If you are deaf or hard of hearing and have an NGT texting app installed on your computer, laptop or smartphone, you can contact us on 18001 (telephone number)
+If you require any of this information in an alternative format, then please contact us by phone 01243 642105 or via email at activetravel@westsussex.gov.uk and we will assist you.

 Survey web browser compatibility